The AB5 Tax Law: How It Affects Your CA Business

 California’s AB 5 law does more than just redefine your work title; it fundamentally changes how you and your clients handle taxes.
 If your consulting work falls under an employee classification, the financial responsibilities shift dramatically.
 Instead of managing your own tax withholdings and payments, your client—now your employer—takes on that role.
 This transition involves new payroll processes, tax liabilities, and potential benefits that affect both your income and your client’s bottom line.
 Understanding these tax implications is the first step toward making sure your business is structured for success under these rules.

-Changes to Your Tax Liabilities
+How Your Tax Liabilities Might Change

 The most direct impact of AB 5 on your finances is the change in how your taxes are handled.
 As an independent contractor, you are responsible for calculating and paying your own income and self-employment taxes, usually through quarterly estimated payments.
 When reclassified as an employee, this responsibility shifts to your employer.
 They must withhold federal and state income taxes, Social Security, and Medicare from your paycheck.
 While this might simplify your personal tax process, it also means less take-home pay per check and a change in your overall business tax planning.
 This reclassification is determined by the ABC test, which assesses your level of independence from the hiring entity.